tarun-bisht/tarun-bisht.github.io/_posts/2020-12-29-neural-style-transfer-part-2-fast-style-transfer.md

 ### Training model

-define content weight, style weight and total variation weight these are hyperparmeters which we can tune to change strength of style and content in output image
+define content weight, style weight and total variation weight these are hyperparameters which we can tune to change the strength of style and content in the output image

 {% highlight python linenos %}